enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 30 consecutive Aethyrs are outlined by Kelley—as given to Dee and Kelley on July 13, 1584 by the angels Ile and Gabriel (the latter being the same angel that disclosed the Qu'ran to the prophet Mohammed).
 These aethyrs are either "dominion extending in ever widening circles without and beyond the Watchtowers of the Universe," the cube of the Universe formed by the four tables; or aires simply means "climes" and they pertain to different parts of the world.
 Either they are spiritual landscapes, terrestrial locations or, somehow, both; Crowley and Neuberg used them as the former and not the latter.

 Two mappings of the Aethyrs to the tree are given—one by the Golden Dawn, and another by a second order Golden Dawn schema mentioned in the 9th Aethyr.
 The first of these, which is elegant enough, is that the Aethyrs map the ten sephiroth as repeated in sequence in the latter 3 of the 4 Qabalistic worlds—Yetzirah, Briah and Atziluth, or the Astral, Causal and Spiritual planes in Theosophical language—skipping Assiah totally, as the Aethyrs are concentric spheres outwith the cube of the physical universe (Malkuth) depicted in the 30th Aethyr.

-This scheme is:
+This scheme is as follows.
+We have here included the astrological attributions for each (from the Enochian character attributions) as well as the "Color Scale" for the Aethyrs given in Aethyr 18, ZEN.

 <center><img src="https://i.imgur.com/jj5SjZj.jpg?1"></center>

-30/TEX: Malkuth in Yetzirah<br>
+30/TEX: Malkuth in Yetzirah: Caput Draconis/Virgo/Earth: Mixed Colors<br>
-29/RII: Yesod in "<br>
+29/RII: Yesod in ": Pisces/Sagittarius/Sagittarius: Bluish-Green<br>
-28/BAG: Hod in "<br>
+28/BAG: Hod in ": Ares/Taurus/Leo: Indigo<br>
-27/ZAA: Netzach in "<br>
+27/ZAA: Netzach in ": Leo/Taurus/Taurus: Angry clouds of ruddy brown<br>
-26/DES: Tiphareth in "<br>
+26/DES: Tiphareth in ": Spirit/Virgo/Gemini: White flecked with red, blue, yellow; edges of letters green<br>
-25/VTI: Geburah in "<br>
+25/VTI: Geburah in ": Capricorn/Caput Draconis/Sagittarius: Cold Dark Gray<br>
-24/NIA: Chesed in "<br>
+24/NIA: Chesed in ": Scorpio/Sagittarius/Taurus: Beetle-Brown+Blue-Brown<br>
-23/TOR: Binah in "<br>
+23/TOR: Binah in ": Caput Draconis/Libra/Pisces: Violet Cobalt<br>
-22/LIN: Chokmah in "<br>
+22/LIN: Chokmah in ": Cancer/Sagittarius/Scorpio: Rose-Madder<br>
-21/ASP: Kether in "<br>
+21/ASP: Kether in ": Taurus/Gemini/Cancer: Pale Green<br>
-20/KHR: Malkuth in Briah<br>
+20/KHR: Malkuth in Briah: Fire/Air/Pisces: Mauve<br>
-19/POP: Yesod in "<br>
+19/POP: Yesod in ": Cancer/Libra/Cancer: Crimson adorned with Silver<br>
-18/ZEN: Hod in "<br>
+18/ZEN: Hod in ": Leo/Virgo/Scorpio: Bright Yellow<br>
-17/TAN: Netzach in "<br>
+17/TAN: Netzach in ": Caput Draconis/Taurus/Scorpio: Crimson<br>
-16/LEA: Tiphereth in "<br>
+16/LEA: Tiphereth in ": Cancer/Virgo/Taurus: Pale Blue<br>
-15/OXO: Geburah in "<br>
+15/OXO: Geburah in ": Libra/Earth/Libra: Olive<br>
-14/UTA: Chesed in "<br>
+14/UTA: Chesed in ": Capricorn/Caput Draconis/Taurus: Amber<br>
-13/ZIM: Binah in "<br>
+13/ZIM: Binah in ": Leo/Sagittarius/Aquarius: Green-Gray<br>
-12/LOE: Chokmah in "<br>
+12/LOE: Chokmah in ": Cancer/Libra/Virgo: Russet<br>
-11/IKH: Kether in "<br>
+11/IKH: Kether in ": Sagittarius/Fire/Air: Maroon<br>
-10/ZAX: Malkuth in Atziluth(!)<br>
+10/ZAX: Malkuth in Atziluth(!): Leo/Taurus/Earth: Black<br>
-9/ZIP: Yesod in "<br>
+9/ZIP: Yesod in ": Leo/Sagittarius/Cancer: Gray<br>
-8/ZID: Hod in "<br>
+8/ZID: Hod in ": Leo/Sagittarius/Spirit: Indigo<br>
-7/DEO: Netzach in "<br>
+7/DEO: Netzach in ": Spirit/Virgo/Libra: Orange<br>
-6/MAZ: Tiphareth in "<br>
+6/MAZ: Tiphareth in ": Aquarius/Taurus/Leo: Sapphire<br>
-5/LIT: Geburah in "<br>
+5/LIT: Geburah in ": Cancer/Sagittarius/Caput Draconis: Silver<br>
-4/PAZ: Chesed in "<br>
+4/PAZ: Chesed in ": Cancer/Taurus/Leo: Emerald<br>
-3/ZOM: Binah in "<br>
+3/ZOM: Binah in ": Leo/Libra/Aquarius: Violet<br>
-2/ARN: Chokmah in "<br>
+2/ARN: Chokmah in ": Taurus/Pisces/Scorpio: Scarlet<br>
-1/LIL: Kether in Atziluth.<br>
+1/LIL: Kether in Atziluth: Cancer/Sagittarius/Cancer: Gold<br>

 <center><img src="http://www.thelemapedia.org/images/9/97/Treeoflife0.gif"></center>